tae-h-yang/tae-h-yang.github.io/_pages/about.md

 #     title: "High-Speed Off-Road Navigation"
 ---

 Hi!
-I'm Tae, a Master's student in Computer Science (AI specialization) at Stanford University, advised by <a href="https://shurans.github.io/" style="text-decoration: none;">Shuran Song</a> and <a href="https://tml.stanford.edu/people/karen-liu" style="text-decoration: none;">C. Karen Liu</a>.
-I earned my B.S. in Computer Engineering with a minor in Robotics from Northeastern University, where I was advised by <a href="https://mfe7.github.io/" style="text-decoration: none;">Michael Everett</a>.
+I'm Tae, a Master's student in Computer Science (AI specialization) at Stanford University, advised by Professor <a href="https://shurans.github.io/" style="text-decoration: none;">Shuran Song</a> and Professor <a href="https://tml.stanford.edu/people/karen-liu" style="text-decoration: none;">C. Karen Liu</a>.
+I earned my B.S. in Computer Engineering with a minor in Robotics from Northeastern University, where I was advised by Professor <a href="https://mfe7.github.io/" style="text-decoration: none;">Michael Everett</a>.
 I'm passionate about developing and researching embodied AI, with a focus on robot learning.

 ---